 Provides the related trades instructional classes for registered Department of Labor and other industrial apprentices involved in the manufacturing technologies of transportation based manufacturing.
 Apprentices in these skilled trade classifications take courses defined by their employer or joint apprentice committee.
-They also must complete the on-the-job hours of work to qualify for journey-person certification or the equivalent.
+They also must complete the on-the-job hours of work and skills certification to qualify for journey-person certification or the equivalent.
 Apprentice certificate educational programs are typically 38 credit hours or longer in duration.
 Apprentice or Journeymen students may also be eligible to apply credits earned in their trade's educational programs toward the 60 credit hours required for the degree.

 All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
 Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
 Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.

 Attention: It is the student's responsibility to review the entire program form before making course selections for registration purposes.
 The College recommends that students meet with an advisor or counselor well in advance of registration deadlines and before making course selections.

 The following courses are required in this program and satisfy HFC’s General Education Outcomes for this program.
 Students who change their program will need to confirm in advance that they are completing all required courses for their specific program of study, including additional General Education courses.
 All Associate in Applied Science degrees require at least 15 credits total including at least three credit hours, unless otherwise noted, from the five areas below.
 For this program: